Previous writing: « The word ‘transphobic’, as used here…

 Lumos launched a fundraising appeal the day after the invasion and I’m so grateful to those who have donated so far.
 I’m matching donations up to £1m and the money raised will go directly to helping the thousands of children trapped by the fighting in Ukraine’s orphanages, unable to leave due to disability or lack of available family care.
 The conditions these children are facing are unimaginable, compounding the already present trauma of being confined to an institution in the first place.

 As soon as the invasion began, the Ukrainian authorities prioritised evacuating as many children as possible from residential care, especially from institutions close to the front line of the conflict.
-This resulted in some children being placed back with their families of origin without the usual careful reintegration processor – where this was not possible – children were placed in emergency foster care.
+This resulted in some children being placed back with their families of origin without the usual careful reintegration process1 or – where this was not possible – children were placed in emergency foster care.
 Other children have been moved to other institutions in Ukraine or have even been relocated to other countries.

 But inevitably some children have been left behind in residential institutions, often because they have such profound and complex disabilities, it was not safe to quickly move them or to find appropriate family-based placements.
 Not only are these children at risk of being caught up in the war, but there are serious concerns they are also suffering from neglect due to staffing shortages and a lack of food and other essential resources.